stamourv/recipes/jerk-chicken.md

   to find, and also MUCH hotter than jalapeños.
 * For a vegetarian version, excellent with portobellos.
 4 per recipe.
   Goes great with halloumi cheese for a bit of extra protein.
-* Some recipes add lime juice, or cinnamon, or black pepper, etc.
-* Could use a different, more flavorful vinegar.
+* Could use a different, more flavorful vinegar, or lemon or lime juice.
   But with so much other flavors going on, not sure it would be noticeable.
+* Some recipes add cinnamon, or black pepper, etc.

 ## Source